srtgthrhn/free-code-amp-Sign-in-Vyper-and-Python-Smart-Contracts-on-Blockchain-Full-Course-for-Beginners/README.md

 ### Sign up for Alchemy
 - [Alchemy](https://alchemy.com/?a=673c802981)

+### Workshop
+1. Deploy your contract to your tenderly virtual network
+2. Write your own deploy script, and deploy it to the pyevm network
+3. Write your own deploy script, and deploy it to the eravm network
+4. Write a new test in your testfile, and run it!

 ## Section 5: Moccasin Party Planning
 ## Section 6: Moccasin Buy Me A Coffee